-Recent efforts to reduce energy consumption and increase energy efficiency have contributed to John A. Logan being ranked in a recent CDB report as the number three community college in IL for lowest energy cost per square foot.
-The College annually spends in excess of \$500,000 in energy costs - gas to keep the buildings heated, and electricity to keep the lights on and buildings cooled.
-Ameren delivers electricity to the majority of the campus, but the College has the choice of selecting an energy supplier.
-The challenge any large consumer of energy faces is determining the best procurement options available in order to make intelligent and financially sound choices in a very complex and constantly evolving energy market.
-With the expectations that energy costs would continue rise, and in an effort to further reduce energy expenses, the College began a review of our energy procurement and management strategies in the summer of 2013.
+Recent efforts to reduce energy consumption and increase energy efficiency have contributed to John A. Logan being ranked in a recent CDB report as the number three community college in Illinois for lowest energy cost per square foot.
+The College annually spends in excess of \$ 500,000 in energy costs - gas to keep the buildings

-New Electrical Energy Consultant - When the contracts with our existing electrical energy consultant and supplier expired in September, nationally prominent energy consultant company EnerNOC, and their SupplySMART platform was chosen to provide the College with energy advisory services.
+New Electrical Energy Consultant - When the contracts with our existing electrical energy consultant and supplier expired in September 2013, nationally prominent energy consultant company EnerNOC, and their SupplySMART platform was chosen to provide the College with energy advisory services.
 EnerNOC's agreement with the College included an analysis of our energy consumption and utility bills, energy education, and assistance with development of an energy strategy for supply procurement.